WELKOM

 Chi Nei Tsang promotes detoxification, digestion, vitality, and emotional processing.
 It is an invitation to feel more deeply, let go, and return home to yourself.

-You strengthen the connection with your body and become more attuned to your inner needs, boundaries, and desires.
-This expands your freedom of movement within your inner landscape—your ability to orient and attune from within.
+You strengthen the connection with your body and learn to recognize the language of your inner landscape: the signals of needs, boundaries, and desires.
+What calls for attention or rest?
+Introspection enhances your ability to orient and attune from within.

 Mystic Meeting | Marloes Nierop